 The Rome Statute's preamble and Article 12(2) establish the ICC's jurisdiction based on the territorial or national principle (the State on whose territory or of whose nationals the crime occurred), but the Statute does not itself establish universal jurisdiction for national courts, leaving that determination to domestic law [1].

-Customary international law recognizes universal jurisdiction for piracy, slavery, war crimes, crimes against humanity, and genocide.
-For war crimes, universal jurisdiction is firmly established through the Geneva Conventions' express provisions.
-For crimes against humanity, universal jurisdiction has gained recognition particularly where the crimes were committed as part of a systematic or widespread practice [2].
+In summary, customary international law recognises universal jurisdiction for Piracy, Slavery, War Crimes, Crimes Against Humanity, and Genocide.
+For War Crimes, universal jurisdiction is firmly established through the Geneva Conventions' Express Provisions.
+For Crimes Against Humanity, universal jurisdiction has gained recognition, particularly where the crimes were committed as part of a systematic or widespread practice [2].
+For Genocide the ICC reinforces global justice when national mechanisms fail [4].

 You may download the following English language PDFs directly from this site.